g4rla/server-driven-ui-poc/README.md

 # poc-server-driven-ui
-proff of concept for a server driven user interface that I am studing
+proof of concept for a server driven user interface that I am studing